top of page

 Search

-These Halloween Oreos are a cleaner, gluten free and vegan friendly version of the original.
-With a crunchy dark chocolate cookie and a naturally colored sweet orange (or green) cream filling, these bring you back to your childhood, turning the milk orange with every dunk!
+This recipe was updated and revised October 2023 These Halloween Oreos are a gluten free and vegan version of the original.
+With a crunchy dark chocolate cookie and a naturally colored sweet orange cream filling, these bring you back to your childhood, turning the milk orange with every dunk!

 Oreos are one of my all time favorites.
 I loved to dunk them in milk until they got completely soggy and I’d have to fish them out with a spoon.
-So I was thinking recently, what is a favorite Halloween treat can I make into a healthy, gluten free, dairy free version?
+So I was thinking, what is a favorite Halloween treat can I make into a healthy, gluten free, dairy free version?
 HALLOWEEN OREOS.
 The iconic Oreo with a creamy orange frosting.
-So I went to work.
-It took 3 tries to get the cookie PERFECT, but the little healthy Oreos were born.
-They're vegan friendly and also safe on a low FODMAP diet!
+It took 3 tries to get the cookie PERFECT, but the healthier Oreos were born.
+They're vegan friendly and also safe on a modified low FODMAP diet!

 INGREDIENTS IN GLUTEN FREE HALLOWEEN OREOS